A Beginner’s Guide to Computer Telephony Integration (CTI)

 How Does Computer Telephony Integration Support Work?

 Simply put, CTI works by allowing computers to function with phones.
-All digital tools and communication technologies get installed on computers.
+All digital tools and communication technologies are installed on computers.
 These virtually enable employees to interact with their customers.

 • Answering calls